anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * The manufacturer provided components/services (MASA and Ownership tracker) are used as defined in {{RFC8995}}.
 For issuing a voucher, the MASA may perform additional checks on a voucher-request, to issue a voucher indicating agent-proximity instead of (registrar-)proximity.

 ## Agent-Proximity Assertion {#agt_prx}

 "Agent-proximity" is a statement, that the proximity registrar certificate was provided via the registrar-agent as defined in {{exchanges_uc2}} and not directly to the pledge.
-"Agent-proximity" is a weaker assertion then "proximity".
+"Agent-proximity" is therefore a weaker assertion then "proximity".
 It is defined as additional assertion type in {{I-D.ietf-anima-rfc8366bis}}.
 This can be verified by the registrar and also by the MASA during the voucher-request processing.
 Note that at the time of creating the voucher-request, the pledge cannot verify the registrar's registrar EE  certificate and has no proof-of-possession of the corresponding private key for the certificate.
 The pledge therefore accepts the registrar EE certificate provisionally until it receives the voucher as described in {{exchanges_uc2_3}}.
 See also {{RFC8995}} "PROVISIONAL accept of server cert".

 Trust handover to the domain is established via the "pinned-domain-certificate" in the voucher.

 In contrast to the above, "proximity" provides a statement, that the pledge was in direct contact with the registrar and was able to verify proof-of-possession of the private key in the context of the TLS handshake.
 The provisionally accepted registrar EE certificate can be verified after the voucher has been processed by the pledge.
-As the returned voucher includes an additional signature by the registrar, the pledge can also verify that the registrar possesses the corresponding private key.
+As the returned voucher includes an additional signature by the registrar as defined in {{exchanges_uc2_2_vs}}, the pledge can also verify that the registrar possesses the corresponding private key.

 ## Behavior of Pledge in Pledge-Responder-Mode {#pledge_ep}

-In contrast to BRSKI the pledge acts as server.

-This is triggered by the registrar-agent to generate the PVR and PER as well as for the processing of the responses and the generation of status information.
+The pledge is triggered by the registrar-agent to generate the PVR and PER as well as for the processing of the responses and the generation of status information.
 Due to the use of the registrar-agent, the interaction with the domain registrar is changed as shown in {{exchangesfig_uc2_1}}.
 To enable interaction with the registrar-agent, the pledge provides endpoints using the BRSKI defined endpoints based on the "/.well-known/brski" URI tree.